 Samantha DeMoss, representing Rose Law Group, introduced herself and stated that Data Centers are an expanding use and reflect an important economic sector for the Phoenix area.
 Ms. DeMoss stated that addressing Data Centers is very important and will have long-term implications for growth and development.
 Ms. DeMoss stated there are concerns with the current General Plan Amendment specifically that with process review and timing and the design criteria.
-Ms. DeMoss stated that additional review time would be necessary to review and address many of the incomplete details in the General Plan Amendment as presented.
+Ms. DeMoss stated that address many of the incomplete details in the General Plan Amendment as presented.
 Ms. DeMoss stated that additional review time would allow more stakeholder review and input.
 Ms. DeMoss stated that the committee consider a 90-day period be granted to allow for more time for a thorough review and comment.